carter-yagemann/IRC-Bot/README.md

 And then they are ready to go.

-The following is an example of how to make a IRC bot and have it join a room:
+The following is an example of how to make a IRC bot and have it join a channel:

     #include "ircbot.h"